dikortis/LetsTalkETC/Episodes/Episode_9.md

-secondly where java was object-oriented to a certain extent and wasn't so immutable so Java collection libraries there they're mutable when you you alter things in place which makes concurrency and multi-threaded behavior a little bit more tricky to to handle whereas skala
+secondly where java was object-oriented to a certain extent and wasn't so immutable so Java collection libraries there they're mutable when you alter things in place which makes concurrency and multi-threaded behavior a little bit more tricky to to handle whereas skala